dojo/docs/dojox/widget/Calendar.rst

 Creating A Custom Calendar
 ==========================

 As the calendar consists of a combination of views, it is possible to mix these any way you like.
 The example below shows how to create a calendar that contains a Daily and Yearly view.
+You must always include ''dojox.widget._CalendarBase'' and one other view, otherwise you can include whatever views you like.

 .. cv-compound::